-- The integrity of our financial statements; - Our compliance with legal and regulatory requirements; - The qualifications, independence and performance of our independent auditors; and - The effectiveness and performance of our internal audit function.
+- The integrity of our financial statements; - Our compliance with legal and regulatory requirements;

+- The qualifications, independence and performance of our independent auditors; and - The effectiveness and performance of our internal audit function.

-The committee held eight meetings during 2014.
+The committee held eight meetings during 2016.
 The board of directors has adopted a written charter for the Audit Committee, which is available on our website at www.f-e-t.com as described above.

 Compensation Committee Interlocks and Insider Participation.
-During the fiscal year ended December 31, 2014, none of our executive officers served as (1) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Nominating, Governance & Compensation Committee (2) a director of another entity, one of whose executive officers served on our Nominating, Governance & Compensation Committee or (3) a member of the compensation committee (or other board committee performing equivalent functions) of another entity, one of the compensation committee or (3) a member of the compensation committee (or other board committee performing).

-equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as one of our directors.
-In addition, none of the members of our Nominating, Governance & Compensation Committee (1) was an officer or employee of us during 2014, (2) was formerly an officer of the company, or (3) had any relationship requiring disclosure under any paragraph of Item 404 of Regulation S-K.
+During the fiscal year ended December 31, 2016, none of our executive officers served as (1) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Nominating, Governance & Compensation Committee or (3) a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as one of our directors.
+In addition, none of the members of our Nominating, Governance & Compensation Committee (1) was an officer or employee of Forum during 2016, (2) was formerly an officer of the Company, or (3) had any relationship requiring disclosure under any paragraph of Item 404 of Regulation S-K. As described below, a secondary offering of 300,000 shares of our common stock was completed on behalf of Tinicum FET on December 8, 2016.
+Mr. O'Toole is a co-managing member of Tinicum Lantern III, the manager of Tinicum FET.
+The secondary offering was completed in conjunction with an offering of common stock by us and a piggyback registration by Tinicum.
+For additional information, see "Conflicts of Interest and Related Party Transactions - Tinicum Registration Rights Agreement."